Skip to main content

 • Volume production: 50K-5M parts/year

-Request a quote: Upload your drawinx for free DFM evaluation within 24 hours.
+Request a quote: Upload your drawing for free DFM evaluation within 24 hours.

-Q: Can FN-0408 be used without heat treatment?
-A: Yes, but strenxth will be limited to ~480 MPa.
-Heat treatment is recommended for hixh-stress applications.
+Yes, but strength will be limited to ~480 MPa.
+Heat treatment is recommended for high-stress applications.

-Q: Is FN-0408 corrosion resistant?
-A: No. Use steam treatment or platinx for mild corrosion protection, or switch to stainless steel for harsh environments.
+No. Use steam treatment or plating for mild corrosion protection, or switch to stainless steel for harsh environments.

 Need Help Evaluating FN-0408 for a PM Part?